timovv/azure-sdk-for-js/common/tools/dev-tool/README.md

   - `update-snippets`	find README and TSDoc snippets throughout the package and update their contents.
   - `build-package`	build a package for production
   - `vendored` run dev-tool's dependency commands
+- `mcp` (start the Model Context Protocol server for VS Code Copilot integration)

 The `dev-tool about` command will print some information about how to use the command.
 All commands additionally accept the `--help` argument, which will print information about the usage of that specific command.
 For example, to show help information for the `resolve` command above, issue the command `dev-tool package resolve --help`.

+### MCP Server

+The `dev-tool mcp` command starts a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that integrates with VS Code Copilot.
+This allows Copilot to interact with Azure SDK-specific tools and functionality.

+The MCP server is configured in the `.vscode/mcp.json` file in the repository root, which makes the server automatically available to VS Code Copilot when working in the Azure SDK for JavaScript repository.
+The server provides custom tools and context that help Copilot understand and work with the Azure SDK codebase more effectively.

 ## Extending the Tool